solstice333/DjPlug/README.md

 **List of chat commands for temp.js**

-    /skip - see below
+    /skip - skips the current dj and song

-    /vol # - see below
+    /vol # - sets the volume to a specified value (replace # with 0 - 100)

+    /showst - shows the status list for everyone in the room (Available, AFK, etc.)

-**List of chat commands (starting with a forward slash '/' in the chat.
+**List of chat commands for plug.js (starting with a forward slash '/' in the chat.
 Some commands inherited by default):**

     /skip - skips the current dj and song